bradyd-code-fellows-projects/todo-app/README.md

 - As a user, I want to ensure that only fellow users that are allowed to “create”, based on their user type, can add new To Do Items
 - As a user, I want to ensure that only fellow users that are allowed to “update”, based on their user type, can mark To Do Items complete
 - As a user, I want to ensure that only fellow users that are allowed to “delete”, based on their user type, can delete new To Do Items

+#### Phase 4: API Integration (28 July 2022)

+#### Phase 4 Feature Tasks

+- Require users be logged in through a live authentication server in order to see to-do items
+- Based on user type, user will be allowed (or denied) to perform actions such as editing or deleting items
+- To-dos will be stored in a database and access via deployed API

 ### Links and Resources